sait-wbdv/winter-2024/src/lib/content/posts/initial-software-setup.md

 - Optional: [Install Slack](https://slack.com/intl/en-ca/downloads/) (web version available)
 - Tutorials: [Slack 101](https://slack.com/intl/en-ca/resources/slack-101)

 Note: The past cohorts of this program also have access to this Slack team but each cohort has a private channel.
 You're free to meet and interact with past students of this program.
-You may also use MS Teams if you'd like to avoid outside students (and your instructor(s)).
+You may also use MS Teams(channel name is WebDev Class-winter2024) if you'd like to avoid outside students (and your instructor(s)).

 ---